Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-Most people infected with the hepatitis C virus (HCV) carry the virus for the rest of their lives.
+Most people with hepatitis C virus (HCV) carry the virus for the rest of their lives.
 But treatment helps some people get over HCV infection.
 Ask your health care provider about your options and how likely it is that treatment will work for you.

 Is now the right time?
 Think about how treatment will fit into your daily routine.
 During treatment, you may be too tired to keep up an active lifestyle.
 Talk to family members and close friends about how treatment would fit into your life and schedule.

 Copyright © 2017 Baylor Scott & White Health.
 All Rights Reserved. |